Mamba-R: Vision Mamba ALSO Needs Registers: Introduction

 Empirically, \mambar~showcases advantages on two fronts.
-Qualitatively, as evidenced by the cleaner feature maps displayed in the 3rd and 6th columns of Figure \ref{fig:attn}, \mambar~significantly suppresses artifacts, with responses now more focused on visually meaningful content.
+Qualitatively, as evidenced by the cleaner feature maps displayed in Figure \ref{fig:attn}, \mambar~significantly suppresses artifacts, with responses now more focused on visually meaningful content.
 Meanwhile, as visualized in Figure~\ref{fig:reg}, registers can well capture object-related semantic information for building high-quality image representations.
 Quantitatively, the improvements in benchmarks are equally compelling.
-For example, \mambar-Base achieves an accuracy of 82.9\% on ImageNet, notably outperforming the 81.8\% accuracy of Vim-Base, which is a vanilla Vision Mamba architecture.
-Furthermore, \mambar~successfully expands the scaling capabilities of Vision Mamba---whereas previous models were limited to configurations no larger than 90M parameters \citep{vim,vmamba,plainmamba}, \mambar~can be effectively trained with up to 341M parameters, reaching an impressive 83.2\% accuracy on ImageNet; this accuracy can be further boosted to 84.5\% by enlarging the image input size to $384 \times 384$.
-For the ADE20k~\citep{ade20k} semantic segmentation benchmark, our \mambar~attains a 49.1\% evaluation mIoU, which significantly outperforms Vim's best result of 44.9\% mIoU~\citep{vim}.
+For example, \mambar-Base achieves an accuracy of 83.0\% on ImageNet, notably outperforming the 81.8\% accuracy of the vanilla Vim-Base.
+Furthermore, \mambar~successfully expands the scaling capabilities of Vision Mamba---whereas previous models were limited to configurations no larger than 90M parameters \cite{vim,vmamba,plainmamba}, \mambar~can be effectively trained with up to 341M parameters, reaching an impressive 83.6\% accuracy on ImageNet; this accuracy can be further boosted to 84.5\% by enlarging the image input size to $384 \times 384$.
+For the ADE20k~\cite{ade20k} semantic segmentation benchmark, our \mambar~attains a 49.1\% evaluation mIoU, which significantly outperforms Vim's best result of 44.9\% mIoU~\cite{vim}.